13 Best Kontakt Libraries for All Categories 2026

 Native Instruments Session Guitarist Electric Mint

-What i really like is the combination of 222 strummed and picked patterns plus 53 complete song presets covering various genres, rhythmic feels, and chord progressions, which means you can create realistic electric guitar parts quickly without live recording or detailed MIDI programming.
+What I really like is the combination of 222 strummed and picked patterns plus 53 complete song presets covering various genres, rhythmic feels, and chord progressions, which means you can create realistic electric guitar parts quickly without live recording or detailed MIDI programming.

-• Three Combinable Single-Coil Pickups
+• Three Single-Coil Pickups You Can Combine

 • Comprehensive Articulation Coverage

-• Built-In Effects Rig
+• Built-In Effects

 • Dual Mode for Patterns and Melody